storybookjs/test-runner/README.md

 The result of `isTestRunner()` will be true in the following scenarios:

-1. In the browser, when the story is rendered while running the test runner
+1. In the browser, when the story is rendered while running the test runner.
+This is only applicable in the following scenarios:

+   - inside of a render/template function
+   - inside of a play function
+   - inside of preview.js
+   - inside any other code that is executed in the browser

-2. In node, if you prepend your Storybook script with `STORYBOOK_TEST_RUNNER=true`
+2. In node, if you prepend your Storybook script with `STORYBOOK_TEST_RUNNER=true`.\*

+> **Warning**
+>
+> - Currently, given that you have to run Storybook before the test-runner, the `isTestRunner` function will return `false` when running in node even if you are running the test-runner, unless you set the STORYBOOK_TEST_RUNNER environment variable.
+An example of execution in node is if you're using that function to set parameters or args, or inside of main.js.
+>   In the future, once the test-runner can spawn Storybook, this will no longer be the case.

 ## Troubleshooting